-Ms. Leinwand’s pro bono practice primarily focuses on First Amendment- and other content-related matters, including FOIA, defamation, unsealing, and public forum challenges to government official conduct.
+Ms. Leinwand’s pro bono practice focuses on First Amendment- and content-related litigation.
+Drawing on her experience as a lawyer for The New York Times, Ms. Leinwand leads and advises teams bringing suit under the Freedom of Information Act, as well as on matters involving the unsealing of records, prepublication review, and public forum challenges to government official conduct.
 Ms. Leinwand has also represented clients in federal criminal proceedings, including by obtaining a below-Guidelines sentence for a criminal defendant in the Southern District of New York.

-Ms. Leinwand received her JD in 2015 from Columbia Law School, where she was a James Kent Scholar, online executive editor of the Columbia Journal of Transnational Law, the recipient of the Shearman & Sterling Student Writing Prize in Comparative and International Law, and a research assistant to Professors Vincent Blasi and Carol Sanger.
+Ms. Leinwand received her JD in 2015 from Columbia Law School, where she was a James Kent Scholar, online executive editor of the Columbia Journal of Transnational Law, and the recipient of the Shearman & Sterling Student Writing Prize in Comparative and International Law.
 Ms. Leinwand received a BA, magna cum laude, with distinction in history, from the University of Pennsylvania in 2009.
 Ms. Leinwand worked as a journalist before beginning her legal career.